andrewtarzia/CGExplore/docs/source/index.rst

 Examples
 ========

+We are moving toward implementing a recipe list, which can be found in the `recipe page <recipes.html>`_.

 The main series of examples are in `First Paper Example`_.
 In that page you will find all the information necessary to reproduce the work in